cwxiaos/bark-worker/README.md

 If you want to block new registeration, modify code at here:

 <img src="doc/images/Screenshot from 2023-10-25 22-05-13.png">

-## TODO

-### !This project will resume after Dec 24 2023!

-### ~~Cloudflare D1 Version is coming soon.~~
-By considering the free usage of worker,D1 Version maybe meaningless, And The query of D1 is more complicated than a local sql,So D1 version will not be availiable in a short range.

-### Not import third party library.

 ## If you think this project is helpful to you, please Star it.